- ADHD Symptoms in Children Slideshow Pictures

 What are risk factors and causes of ADHD in children?

 Although there is no single cause for ADHD, there are a number of biological, environmental, and social factors that seem to increase the risk of a person developing the disorder.
-Brain imaging studies show that the brains of people with ADHD tend to be smaller, the connections between certain parts of the brain are fewer, and the regulation of the neurochemical dopamine tends to be less than in people who do not have the condition.
+Brain imaging studies show that the brains of people with ADHD tend to be smaller.
+The connections between certain parts of the brain are fewer, and the brain's regulation of the neurochemical dopamine tends to be less than in people who do not have the condition.

 Risk factors for ADHD that can occur in the womb include maternal stress, smoking during pregnancy and low weight at birth.
 Being male and having a family history of ADHD increase the likelihood that an individual is diagnosed with ADHD.
 This illness has also been linked to being exposed to tobacco smoke at home (secondhand smoke) during childhood.
 Socially, low family income and low paternal education are risk factors for developing ADHD.
 Behavioral expectations based on the culture of an area, from a school district, town, state, or country can influence how often this diagnosis is made, as well.